Hello again, fellow PvPers!

 Counter | Foul Play & Acid Spray/Power-Up Punch

-Long-time readers of my articles know that I have long bashed Acid Spray, but even I have to admit that Spray has legit potential here, enabling paths to victory over Venusaur, PowderTales, Galvantula, Drapion, Skuntank, and Sableye that Power-Up Punch.
+Long-time readers of my articles know that I have long bashed Acid Spray, but even I have to admit that Spray has legit potential here, enabling paths to victory over Venusaur, PowderTales, Galvantula, Drapion, Skuntank, and Sableye that Power-Up Punch cannot achieve.
 PuP instead enables Scrafty to more easily beat Escavalier and Tentacruel (by outracing them) and A-Wak (by boosting Foul Play into KO territory).
 Either bait-n-buff move works, but don’t just go in blindly thinking PuP is the answer as per usual.
 The Spray N’ Pray crowd may have the last laugh, just this once.

 Counter | Mud Bomb & Sludge Bomb